ArmandSarkezians/CSCC24E6/README.md

   Car (make1, model1, year1) - Car (make2, model2, year2) = Car (make1, model1, year1 - year2)
   Car (make1, model1, year1) * Car (make2, model2, year2) = Car (make1, model1, year1 * year2)
-  abs (Car (make, model, year)) = Car (make, model, abs year) signum (Car (make, model, year)) = Car (make, model, signum year) fromInteger i = Car (fromInteger i, fromInteger i, fromInteger i)
+  abs (Car (make, model, year)) = Car (make, model, abs year)
 ```

-The following code bit overloads addition, multiplication, subtraction, absolutes, signum, and fromInteger in Haskell.
+The following code bit overloads addition, multiplication, subtraction, and absolutes in Haskell.
 After describing how to overload comparison operators in Python, I will show the connection between this bit of code, and that of which we have seen in class (overloading Eq and Show).

 ## Overloading Comparison Operators